 James, the brother of Jesus wrote,

-2Consider it all joy, my brethren, when you encounter various trials, 3knowing that the testing of your faith produces endurance.
-4And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing. -James 1:2-4 (NASB)
+2″Consider it all joy, my brethren, when you encounter various trials, 3knowing that the testing of your faith produces endurance.
+4And let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing.” -James 1:2-4 (NASB)

 Look for the treasure in each happening.
 Give your situations to him to partner with you.
-Then rest in the FACT that you have the Creator of the Universe and all of his resources working in your behalf.
+Then rest in the FACT that you have the Creator of the Universe and all of his resources working on your behalf.
 Declare his goodness and declare your praise and worship that you are his.